Princess Catherine Cancer: What Is Preventative Chemotherapy? - UrduPoint

 Princess Catherine Cancer: What Is Preventative Chemotherapy?

-While the exact situation is difficult to determine because the 42-year-old princess did not disclose the exact nature of the cancer, here are some questions answered about preventative chemo.
+While the exact situation is difficult to determine because the 42-year-old princess did not disclose the nature of the cancer, here is an explanation of preventative chemo.

 - What is chemotherapy? -

-There are a large number of different kinds of chemotherapy, depending on the cancer and treatment regime, but they all involve treatment that aims to kill cancerous cells.
+Chemotherapy is the use of powerful drugs to stop cancerous cells from growing, dividing and creating more cells.
+There are a large number of kinds of chemotherapy, depending on the cancer, how far it has spread and the treatment regime.

 Because these treatments cannot distinguish between different cells, they end up killing some cells that do good, such as white blood cells, causing some side effects.